 Like most people on the planet today, I do spend an inordinate amount of my time trying to avoid advertising and marketing.
 Be it the targeted or even more critical UN-targeted variety.

-I’m not really one to concern myself too much about my Privacy Online, after all I would be blogging if I was.
-However, what I don’t really like is organisations collecting my “personal data” with a view of trying to sell me some stuff I don’t really need or maybe more likely don’t want.
-I can’t remember the last time I have surfed the internet without having Adblock Plus plugin installed.
+I'm not really one to concern myself too much about my Privacy Online, after all I wouldn't be blogging if I was concerned with with some of my personal data being out in the wild.
+However, what I don't really like is organisations collecting my "personal data" with a view of trying to sell me some stuff I don't really need or maybe more likely don't want.

 So to come across a search engine, which only wanted to do one thing, and be a utility for me to search the internet for things I actually want.
 Well this was something I needed to use.